nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader_adding.rst

    :local:
    :depth: 2

-You can add bootloader chains to an application in the following ways:
+You can add a bootloader chain to an application in the following ways:

 * Permanently: